 • Parents need to contact the school office if prescribed medication is recommended by healthcare professionals and needs to be taken during the school day.
 Any medication must be given to the school in the packaging that it was dispensed in by the pharmacy, with the student’s name and administration information clearly shown.

-• On a day-to-day basis, trained members of the care team will oversee the administration of any medication.
+• On a day-to-day basis, trained members of the education or care team will oversee the administration of any medication.
 Another member of staff will always witness any administration

 • As a staff, we have regular training and updates on conditions and medication affecting individual students, so that all staff are able to manage medical situations